mrsddq/Social-Media-Web-App/README.md

 select "React"
 select "JavaScript"

-make a project on firebase - linkedin-mrsddq select web and given project nickname npm install firebase copy the below cokde and save it in file named as "firebaseConfig.js"
+make a project on firebase - linkedin select "</>" and given project nickname npm install firebase copy the below cokde and save it in file named as "firebaseConfig.js"